The vagina-specific proteome

 Proteins related to expression in vaginal stratified squamous epithelium

-Non-keratinized stratified squamous epithelium, like the one found in the vagina, consist of multiple layers of cells, with superficial layers of squamous (flat) cells and underlying replenishing cells.
+Non-keratinized stratified squamous epithelium, like the one found in the vagina, consists of multiple layers of cells, with superficial layers of squamous (flat) cells and underlying replenishing cells.
 The innermost layer of epithelial cells, in contact with the underlying stroma, consist of cuboidal multipotent stem cells, called basal cells.
 Basal cells divide to renew the entire epithelial lining which is under repeated stress and abrasion from the environment causing the superficial layers to slough off.
 The daughter cells of basal cells slowly transition into squamous cornified (rigid) dead cells with a high content of glycogen as they become increasingly superficially located.
 Examples of proteins with elevated expression in the basal cell layer of the vaginal epithelial lining include keratin 15, KRT15, a member of the fibrous structural keratin proteins which makes the epithelium resistant to mechanical stress and damage, and heat shock protein family A (Hsp70) member 1B, HSPA1B, which is a member of a group of protein-stabilizing heat shock proteins and plays an important role in hormonal regulation of the vaginal mucosa.

 Examples of proteins with elevated expression in the intermediate and superficial cell layer of the vaginal epithelial lining include SERPINB3, which may be involved in epithelial proliferation, and cornifelin, CNFN, a part of the insoluble cornified cell envelope of stratified squamous epithelia.